Efremov Sergey

 Sergey Efremov (1876 – 1939) – ukrainian literary critic, journalist, literary historian, politician and statesman.
 Born 6 (18).10.1876 in the village Palchyk (now Katerynopil district of Cherkasy region) in the priest family.
 In 1891-96 he studied at Kiev Theological Seminary, and later graduated from the Kiev St. Vladimir University as jurist.

-He published about 3 thousand articles and reviews, a series of monographs on Ukrainian writers, synthetic work "" (1911, last (fourth) lifetime edition – 1929).
+He published about 3 thousand articles and reviews, a series of monographs on Ukrainian writers, synthetic work "History of Ukrainian literature" (1911, last (fourth) lifetime edition – 1929).

 Efremov took part in politics from 1904, participating in several Ukrainian political parties, the most prominent of which was the Society of Ukrainian progressives.
 In March 1917 Efremov became a member of the Ukrainian Central Council, from June 1917 to April 1918 he was General Secretary (ie Minister) for International Affairs.